-Chemical Concepts in Chemical Biology Chemical biology is a relatively modern and highly
+Chemical Concepts in Chemical Biology

-Chemical biology is a relatively modern and highly interdisciplinary paradigm that centers on using small molecules to probe fundamental and diseaseassociated biological processes.
+Chemical biology is a relatively modern and highly interdisciplinary paradigm that centers on using small molecules to probe fundamental and disease-associated biological processes.
 This course will provide students with a firm foundation in synthetic, medicinal, biological, physical and analytical chemistry concepts for conducting chemical biology research.
 Upon successful completion of CCCB, the student will have an advanced knowledge of the chemical underpinnings of chemical biology research.
-Term: 3